mdawaffe/Congregate/README.md

   not be rerun.
 Afterwards, only the full/long representations that are missing will be fetched.
 Can be useful if some old checkin was missed for whatever reason.
+* `--no-overwrite-shorts`: When Congregate fetches short information for an object it already has (for example, when doing `lookback` fetches (see below) or when doing an `--all-shorts` fetch (see above)), it compares a normalized version of the existing object with a normalized version of the new object.
+  If they are different, Congregate will overwrite the existing object with the new object.
+Use this argument to turn off that overwriting.
 * `--lengthen-only`: Skip looking for new data and only "lengthen" data that has already been fetched.
 Lengthening is the that fetches the full/long representation of any checkins and venues that currently only have a